jennybc/gapminder/README.md

 gapminder
 =========

 Excerpt from the [Gapminder](http://www.gapminder.org/data/) data.
-This R data package provides the data as a data frame (or `tbl_df`, if you're using [`dplyr`](http://cran.r-project.org/package=dplyr)) and in tab delimited form.
-Includes premade color schemes for the countries and continents.
+The main object in this package is the `gapminder` data frame or "tibble".
+There are other goodies, such as the data in tab delimited form, a larger unfiltered dataset, and premade color schemes for the countries and continents.

 The `gapminder` data frames include six variables, ([Gapminder.org documentation page](http://www.gapminder.org/data/documentation/)):